 The condensate drain port is located on the exhaust manifold at the rear of the unit (Figure 2-6).
-This drain port must be connected to the Condensate Trap (part no. 24060) which is packed separately within the unit's shipping container.
+This drain port must be connected to the Condensate Trap (part no. 24060) which is ordered separately and packed within the unit's shipping container.
 The Condensate Trap inlet and outlet connections contain tapped 3/4" NPT ports.